Hamish Rosser: Personal life

 Rosser and his wife Kristy's first child, Oscar Rosser, born in June 2012 in Queensland.

 In 2011, Rosser was living in Redfern, New South Wales.
+In 2017, Rosser sold his Redfern house and moved to Byron Bay.

 Skinny Blonde beer

 In 2008, Rosser launched a beer called Skinny Blonde along with winemaker Richie Harkham and artist Jarod Taylor.
 The beer won the Peoples Choice awards at the 2008 Australian Beer Festival held at the Rocks in Sydney.